-While some people are invested in buying luxury and comfortable mattresses in order to improve the quality of their sleep, some people ditch their beds in favor of a cold hard floor.
-For quite some time, people have believed that sleeping on the floor can correct posture and help alleviate certain types of pain, but is that really true?
+While some people are invested in buying luxury and comfortable mattresses in order to improve the quality of their sleep, some people ditch their beds in favor of a cold, hard floor.
+For some time, people have believed that sleeping on the floor can correct posture and help alleviate certain types of pain, but is that really true?

 Is Sleeping on the Floor Bad for Your Back?